Vukodlok/Personal_Projects/README.md

 ## Salon Appointment Scheduler
 Create a postgreSQl database and bash script to prompt a user for a service, phone number, name, and time for an appointment and add the information to the database.
 This was made as part of freeCodeCamp's Relational Database course.

+## Periodic Table
+Modify an existing postgreSQL database and create a bask script for querying the database for information on an element in the periodic table.
+This was made as part of freeCodeCamp's Relational Database course.